mkody/twitch-emoticons/README.md

 You must now use a Twitch user ID instead of the username to fetch user's emotes.
 You can use [this page to quickly grab it](https://s.kdy.ch/twitchid/).

 To fetch Twitch emotes you need to get a client and secret from Twitch [here](https://dev.twitch.tv/console/apps/create), it's free.

-If you are only using BetterTTV, FrankerFaceZ and 7TV you don't need to provide anything as they are independent from the Twitch API.
+If you are only using BetterTTV, FrankerFaceZ and 7TV you don't need to provide Twitch app keys as they are independent from the Twitch API.

 ### Install
 ```sh